Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation: OTFS System

-The transmit antennas simultaneously transmit packet bursts of duration $T=N\Delta t$ and bandwidth $B=M\Delta f$, where $N$ is the number of subsymbols, $M$ is the number of subcarriers, $\Delta t$ is the subsymbol duration, and $\Delta f$ is the subcarrier spacing.
+We first consider a SISO wireless system transmitting OTFS waveforms.
+The transmit antenna transmits packet bursts of duration $T=N\Delta t$ and bandwidth $B=M\Delta f$, where $N$ is the number of subsymbols, $M$ is the number of subcarriers, $\Delta t$ is the subsymbol duration, and $\Delta f$ is the subcarrier spacing.
 The orthogonality condition requires that $\Delta t \cdot \Delta f = 1$~\cite{raviteja2018InterferenceCancellation}.
 In each burst, a set of $NM$ symbols is arranged on the DD grid,

 where $k$ and $l$ are Doppler and delay indices.
 The grid spacing is \(\Delta \nu={1}/{(N\Delta t)}\) and \(\Delta \tau ={1}/{(M\Delta f)}\).